bloomberg/blazingmq/docs/docs/features/compression.md

 * Producer applications can indicate to the BlazingMQ SDK to compress a message.
-BlazingMQ SDK will compress the message (both payload and properties) before sending it to the BlazingMQ backend.
+BlazingMQ SDK will compress the message (both payload and properties) before sending it to the BlazingMQ back-end.

 * On the consumer side, upon receiving a compressed message, BlazingMQ SDK will seamlessly decompress it before presenting it to the application layer.